-1. INTRODUCTION
+1.INTRODUCTION

-These Ward Profiles were prepared by the IDP Unit based on Census 2011 statistics.
+The IDP Unit based on Census 2011 statistics prepared these Ward Profiles.
 These Profiles provide a portrait of the demographic, social and economic characteristics of the people and households in each City Ward.
 The Census Profiles contain information on population by age, households and dwelling types, families, and language groups etc.